Spout these Hindi terms on an unsuspecting Indian, and earn yourself some brownie points.

 Let’s go! : Chalo!

-A local shares her insider tips on where and how to celebrate some of India’s best festivals: Holi, Diwali, Durga Puja, Pushkar Camel Fair, and Ganesh Chaurthi.
-Plus a few tips on etiquette!
+Natasha Amar shares her tips on where and how to celebrate some of India's best festivals, plus tips on etiquette for travelers.

 India is a land of extremes – including the weather.
 For the most comfortable trip, here’s everything you need to know about when it’s best to travel north, south, east and west.